xdeama/personal-site-hugo/hugo/content/en/consulting/_index.md

 layout: standalone
 ---

-As a Software Architect and Full Stack Developer, I enable my clients in the financial and energy sectors to solve complex problems through automation.
+As a Full Stack Developer and Software Architect, I enable my clients in the financial and energy sectors to solve complex problems through automation.

 {{< embed-svg-hidden-on-desktop "static/svg/microservices.svg" >}}